EncounterMuseum/encounter-museum/traditions/aboriginal.md

 images: ["abo.tahitimarae.jpg"]
 date: Pre-Christian Tahiti
 origin: Tahiti, French Polynesia
 size: Small stone - 2 inches / 5 cm.
-Large stone - 4.5 inches / 11 cm X 2.5 inches / 6.5 cm
+Large stone - 4.5 inches / 11 cm.
 ---
 A marae is a sacred place serving both religious and social purposes in ancient Polynesian societies.
 Most marae were destroyed or abandoned with the arrival of Christianity in the late 1800s and early 1900s.
 Stones such as this one used to construct the marae are still considered powerfully sacred and said to contain "mana" or spiritual energy of the cosmic, impersonal force of the universe.